 The remedial approach at Worley Mines #86 and #88 could impact floodplain resources with the installation of discharge culverts under the Big South Fork Scenic Railway bed to the river.
 At the Slavey Hollow site, portions of the remedial approach would likely be located within the Big South Fork River floodplain.
 The Devils Creek remedial approach would likely be located in the Devils Creek floodplain.
 Laurel Branch Confluence site remediation would require the regrading of spoils adjacent to the Big South Fork River floodplain.
-The Blair Creek site remedial approach could be located in both the Big South Fork River and Blair Creek floodplains.
+The Big South Fork River floodplain.
+The Big South Fork River floodplain.